TC-Django-REST-1/DJANGO_REST_LAB4/README.md

 - Use Appropriate field types .
 Done
 - Create CRUD API endpoints for each model.
 Done
 - Create an endpoint to display the products of a specific brand .
+DONE
-- Add skip & get when listing the list of brands or products (limiting the number of brands/products displayed)
+- Add skip & get when listing the list of brands or products (limiting the number of brands/products displayed) DONE
 - Add search API endpoint for a specific brand by name.
+DONE